msaari/relevanssi-live-ajax-search/readme.txt

 * The search results now show the total number of results found.
 These changes are in the default template, so if you're using a custom template, check the default template.
 * New filter hook `relevanssi_live_search_status_location` controls where the total is displayed ('before', 'after' or nowhere for any other value, in which case only the screen reader status is added).
 * New filter hook `relevanssi_live_search_add_result_div` controls whether an extra div is added for the results.
+* If Relevanssi is available, searches that find no results show 'Did you mean' suggestions.

 = 1.0.0 =
 * First version based on the version 1.6.1 of SearchWP Live Ajax Search.

 == Upgrade Notice ==

+= 1.1.0 =
+* Accessibility improvements and new features.

 = 1.0.0 =
 * First release, based on SearchWP Live Ajax Search 1.6.1.